universam1/iSpindel/docs/README_nl.md

 ***

 ## Licentie
->Iedere commerci%le nabouw of toepassing is principieel niet toegestaan omdat hiermee geldende patenten worden overtreden.
+>Iedere commerciële nabouw of toepassing is principieel niet toegestaan omdat hiermee geldende patenten worden overtreden.
 >
 > All rights reserverd, any commercial use is hereby prohibited and will violate applicable patents.